michaelabilliot/bedtimestories/README.md

 This website is designed to be easily customizable to reflect your unique relationship:

-- Change colors in `styles.css` to match your significant other's favorite colors
+- Change colors in the CSS files to match your significant other's favorite colors
 - Update text content in `index.html` to include personal messages
 - Replace background images with photos that have special meaning to both of you
 - Customize the love note content with your own heartfelt messages